vanessa-kang/tp/docs/DeveloperGuide.md

 **Removing a module from the academic calendar**

-1. Prerequisites: User is currently in the _Academic Planner_ app.
+1. Prerequisites: User is currently in the _Academic Planner_ app, and the module being removed is currently in their academic calendar.

-2. Test case - all inputs are valid
+2. Test case - all inputs are valid.

-   Input: `remove cs1010`
+   Input: `remove cs2113t`

    Expected: PlanNUS removes module from user's academic calendar, and prints a _remove successful_ confirmation message.